dart-archive/ffigen/README.md

 - Run the tool- `pub run ffigen`.

 ## Setup
-LLVM must be installed because, a dynamic library for a wrapper to libclang needs to be generated as it is used by the parser submodule.
+LLVM must be installed because a dynamic library for a wrapper to libclang is required by this tool.

 #### ubuntu/linux
 1. Install libclangdev - `sudo apt-get install libclang-dev`.